nanu9000/ping/README.md

 # Ping (in progress)
 ## Overview
 This is a small program that implements ping from scratch using the [libpnet](https://github.com/libpnet/libpnet) library.
-I'm using this project as a way to learn networking basics.
+I'm using this project as a way to learn low-level networking basics.

-The way ping works is that you give it a domain name, and the program will do the following (typically in a loop):
+The way ping works is that you give it a domain name, and the program will do the following (typically in a loop, but this code only sends the packet once):
 * Do a DNS lookup of the domain name you provided
 * Construct an ICMP Echo Request packet
 * Send the packet and start a timer